JovianHQ/react-top-loader/README.md

 - Use the `progress` prop to control the animation manually.
 - The loading bar is fixed to top by default.
 Set `fixed` to `false` to disable it.

-Here are some more examples:
+Here are some more examples (from the GIF above):

 ```javascript
 import TopLoader from "react-top-loader";